jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 exploits of software vulnerabilities?
 Can low\-code A.I. pair\-programming tools create or propagate unsafe code?
-To answer these questions completely requires further research, but there are compelling reasons to believe that the answer is yes.The relative monoculture of the public cloudsattack surface making the exploitation of singular vulnerabilities more socially and economically catastrophic.
+To answer these questions completely requires further research, but there are compelling reasons to believe that the answer is yes.
+
+The relative monoculture of the public clouds attack surface making the exploitation of singular vulnerabilities more socially and economically catastrophic.
 The public cloud made incredible computing possible at scale \- but with software